jysandy/pyninja/README.md

     - Package management
     - Google, StackOverflow, Github
 * Are you a good programmer?
+    - Computer Science
-    - Adapt to the community
+    - Adapt to the community (and read Open Source code)
     - Understand humans (esp.
 IT world)
     - Introspect (Life)